adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 Duration of each scenario is 1 minute, with a 30 seconds graceful for finishing last started iterations.
 Results with one single test failures, i.e. any response status different than 200 or any response json error parsing, are not accepted.

-The **iteration rate** (rate / timeUnit) will be choosen in order to obtain the highest possible request rate, without any test failures.
+The **Iteration creation rate** (rate / timeUnit) will be choosen in order to obtain the highest possible request rate, without any test failures.

 ### Scenario 1